jberkenbilt/qfs/README.md

 * If `.qfs/busy` exists in the repository, stop and tell the user to repair the database with `qfs init-db`.
-* Regenerate the local database as `.qfs/sites/$site/db`, applying only prune (and junk) directives from the repository filter and site filters, omitting special files, and automatically including `.qfs` subject to the rules above.
+* Regenerate the local database as `.qfs/sites/$site/db`, applying only prune (and junk) directives from the repository filter and site filters, omitting special files, and automatically handling `.qfs` subject to the rules above.
 Using only prune entries makes the site database more useful and also improves the behavior of when filters are updated after a site has been in use for a while.
 For example, if there are files in the repository that you had locally but had not included